falgun2411/testcafeproject/ReadMe.md

 #### Run

 * Prerequisite:
-- The Server and database should be running : Frontend  should be redirecting the application on the port 8080
+- The Server and database should be running in your local machine:
+- Frontend  should be started and running on the port 8080 --> If it is on different port then kindly update the port in BASE_URL in file global.js > Line no8: this.BASE_URL = "http://localhost:8080/"

+- backend service should be running correctly.
+- Once it is done we can execute the tests

 1. in terminal go to your root project directory (example: PS D:\AutomationProjects\testcafeproject>)
 2. to run the tests run coomand:  `npm run test`
 3. After test is done to see the test result run:  `npm run generatereport`
-4. to run the test and see result run:  `npm run generatereport`
+4. to run the test and see result run:  `npm run testreport`

 #### Note: